WalletScrutiny/WalletScrutinyCom/_android/com.app.awqsome.ennowallet.md

 redirect_from:

 ---

+## Updated Verdict 2022-12-08

+We previously thought that the wallet supports BTC because the wording on the [documentation](https://ennowallet.com/learn/getting-started/adding-funds-to-your-wallet/) made us believe so.
+However, upon retesting, we found that it only supports the following: Waves, Avalance C-Chain, Ethereum and Binance Smart Chain.
+There were no options for BTC.

+## Previous Verdict

 This app is a crypto wallet which allows users to "store, manage, swap, stake, buy, sell digital assets."
 In the final paragraph of the app's description, it claims to be a non-custodial wallet.